Blog

 October 10, 2019 — Posted By Agricen

 extract fallowWet conditions in the spring can create major planting challenges for growers.
-In 2019, an estimated 19.4 million acres were left unplanted in the Corn Belt due to flooding and excess moisture in the fields.
+Flooding and excess moisture in the fields can lead to millions of acres being left unplanted.
 Unfortunately, this can create favorable conditions for fallow syndrome, a phosphorus deficiency in the soil that can negatively impact next season’s crop.

-Growers with fields left fallow can consider making a fall or spring application of Extract Powered by Accomplish® (Extract PBA) to overcome the potential impact of fallow syndrome.
-Extract PBA helps growers maximize yields by releasing bound nutrients in the soil, making them available to the next crop.
+Growers with fields left fallow can consider making a fall or spring application of EXTRACT PBA to overcome the potential impact of fallow syndrome.
+EXTRACT helps growers maximize yields by releasing bound nutrients in the soil, making them available to the next crop.

 What causes fallow syndrome?